kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 `render()` is a class method, but any function declared is actually a class property,
 #### arrow function
 - Allows you to access class property via `this` keyword inside arrow function.
-In React you could have onClick handles which is not actually a class method but a class property, if you have a function inside a function where you have the `this` keyword, `this` key word belongs to inner function but not the class outside, arrow function doesn't have its own `this`, it automatically takes `this` from its immediate parent which is `class` here
+- E.g, In React you could have onClick handles which is not actually a class method but a class property, if you have a function inside a function where you have the `this` keyword, `this` key word belongs to inner function but not the class outside, arrow function doesn't have its own `this`, it automatically takes `this` from its immediate parent which is `class` here
-Alternative way to
+- Alternative way to bind this method back to class inside the constructor

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDI0ODA3NzAsLTEyNjYwMjMwNzAsNz
+eyJoaXN0b3J5IjpbMTU4NzgzMjk0NSwtMTI2NjAyMzA3MCw3NT
-U5NTgwNjc5LDcyMzkxMDcwNywyMDc1OTgwNjQ5LDE1Mzc3MjU5
+k1ODA2NzksNzIzOTEwNzA3LDIwNzU5ODA2NDksMTUzNzcyNTk0
-NDEsNjU0MzY5MjE2XX0=
+MSw2NTQzNjkyMTZdfQ==
 -->